sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 ### Step 4: Prepare to Accept Interaction Events

 Our code also has to prepare to handle the interaction events.
 The selection plugin signals the users actions by triggering custom "plotselected" events on the element containing the chart.
-To receive these events, we need a function which expects two parameters—the standard JavaScript event object and a custom object containing details about the selection.
+To receive these events, we need a function that expects two parameters—the standard JavaScript event object and a custom object containing details about the selection.
 We'll worry about how to process the event shortly.
 For now let's focus on preparing for it.

 ``` {.javascript .numberLines}
 $el.on("plotselected", function(ev, ranges) {